ProtectMyID Review 2025

 Once that was done, we only had to enter our billing information, and we were all set.
 No real hurdles to jump and no headaches to deal with.
 Kudos to ProtectMyID, here.
 This sign-up process was pain-free.
 On to setting up our services!

-So after we created the account, we had to verify who we are.
-To do this, ProtectMyID asked a series of questions regarding our personal information including where we held mortgages, when we applied for auto loans, and which schools we graduated from.
+After purchasing a Complete subscription, we had to enter the information we wanted ProtectMyID to monitor.
+This involved a series of questions, including where we held mortgages, when we applied for auto loans, and what social media accounts we had.
 It sounds easy, but some of these questions can be a little tough.
-Be sure to read through all the responses completely and think before you answer.
+Be sure to read through all the responses carefully before you answer so you don’t have to restart the process later.

 ProtectMyID Monitored Information